nnik01/virtualScreeningOptimization/README.md

 # virtualScreeningOptimization

-## Scripts and programs to facilitate the development of new task scheduling methods for virtual screening.
+## Scripts and programs to facilitate the development of new task scheduling methods for virtual screening

 ### Papers

 [1] The paper describing the task scheduling method for virtual screening which aims to find a balance between the number of interim hits and their chemical diversity: http://rdcu.be/CVPk (DOI: 10.1007/s10822-017-0093-7).

-### Database
+### Database preparation

 **GDB-9**, the database used in the computational experiments in paper [1], is an openly available database of 320K small organic molecules consisting of 9 and less atoms of C, O, N, S and Cl, not counting hydrogens.
 It is a subset of GDB-13.
 The molecules are stored as SMILES strings.
 The SMILES is the most compact format of molecular description.
 Most programs and utilities for molecule editing and visualisation accept the SMILES format.